Phala-Network/phala-wiki-next/content/en-us/general/phala-network/01-phala-network.md

 ### Fat Contract

-> Get started with our Fat Contract :point_right: [read more here](/en-us/general/development/fat-contract)

-A new type of smart contract product that focuses on serving Web3 back-end function-level services.
+A new type of smart contract product that focuses on serving Web3 backend function-level services.
+Fat Contract is meant to be the complement to existing smart contract by supporting complex program logic.

 The Fat Contract is designed for the following use cases:

-* For low latency requirements, such as in multiplayer online games
-* Scenarios of off-chain interoperation, such as Oracle, decentralized chat or communication services (Telegram or email)
-* Scenarios where privary matters, such as data market platform
-* Large-scale real-time computing programs, such as Metaverse, games, NFT rendering, artificial intelligence (recommendation engine, etc.)
+- Game or Metaverse backends with ***low latency*** requirement;
+- NFT rendering, machine learning, big data analytics and other ***compute-intensive*** programs;
+- Decentralized exchange and others where ***privacy*** matters;
+- Oracle, price bots and other applications ***composable*** of off-chain Web2/Web3 services and on-chain contracts;

+> Learn more [technical details](/en-us/general/development/fat-contract), or start building with Fat Contract following our [tutorial](/en-us/build/developer/fat-contract-tutorial).

+### Phala World

+A Metaverse based on the Phala Network blockchain.

+> Go to Phala World [official website](https://www.phalaworld.com/).

 ## Phala Web Directory